xizhonghua/GreenDC-Summary/papers/ChenHT12-greenAware-geo-schedule.md

 ```

 ### Summary
 In this paper, the authors study the problem of minimizing brown energy consumption in distributed green data centers.
+They proposed heuristic approaches and evaluate the proposed mechanism through simulation.

 ### Model